 At nineteen she went to work in a children’s nursery.
-There, she was firstly able to love and care for the babies in the way she wished she had been cared for, and secondly the sister in charge was a lovely, caring Christian.
-Gaye, the sister in charge, invited Jean and her friends to an evangelistic church service.
-Jean went only to make fun by intending to disrupt the meeting, but when she heard that God had sent his son Jesus to give his life for hers, she was gobsmacked!
+She loved the job.
+First, she was able to love and care for the babies in the way she wished she had been cared for, and second Gaye, the sister in charge, was a lovely caring Christian.
+Gaye invited Jean and her friends to an evangelistic church service.
+Jean went only to make fun by intending to disrupt the meeting, but when she heard that God had sent his son Jesus to give his life for her, she was “gobsmacked!”
 As the preacher described the way Jesus was cruelly tortured and murdered so that forgiveness could flow into broken lives like hers, Jean broke down in tears and prayed, asking Christ to save her.
 That was the first miracle!

 Soon, Jean met her future husband John through a church pen-friend scheme.
 They eventually met and fell in love.
 Jean chose to leave Jersey to live on the mainland with John in his hometown of Rugby.
 She found a good church and the young couple started a family.
 But more problems were to come when a practical joke went wrong.
 Friends and family were helping John and Jean to move house.
 Jean was refusing to move from a rug she was standing on, so two of the men pulled the rug from beneath her.
 She fell on her back and injured her spine on the kerb.
 At first, everyone thought it was just severe bruising, but when Jean’s legs went numb after a few days she was rushed into hospital.